francisblaise/FrancisBlaise/README.md

 ### Hi there 👋, I'm Blaise

 - 🔭 I’m currently building with any founder with valuable product

 - 🌱 I’m currently learning AI skills

 - 👯 I’m looking to collaborate with saas, ceos, web3 builders

 - 📫 How to reach me: francisblaise3@gmail.com

 ### About Me
+I’m a data and blockchain analyst with a passion for turning complex data into clear strategy — across both Web2 and Web3.

+With a strong foundation in SQL, Python, Excel, Power BI  and Dune Analytics.
+I specialize in delivering actionable insights through analytics, financial modeling and data storytelling.
+From building forecasts in Excel to visualizing protocol metrics on-chain, I bridge the worlds of traditional finance and decentralized tech.

+In Web2, I’ve supported teams with performance dashboards, pricing models, and operations reporting.

+In Web3, I’m focused on analyzing token economies, building dashboards on Dune, and helping founders make data-driven decisions in fast-moving ecosystems.

+My financial modeling skills allow me to break down business mechanics whether it's projecting runway for a startup, modeling token emissions, or analyzing DeFi protocol revenues.
+I love blending structure with creativity to solve problems and inform strategy.

+Right now, I’m exploring opportunities to work with startups, DAOs, or analytics teams that are building the future of finance and decentralization.

+### Education
+- B.Tech Mathematics (Federal University Of Technology Owerri, Nigeria)

+- FMVA Certification (Corporate Finance Institute)

 ### 💻 Tech Stack